anilkabobo/bee-game/README.md

-# Game with bees

-Kill bees rendomly.
+# Kill bees rendomly.
 Such fun.

 <a href="http://anilkabobo.github.io/bee-game/">DEMO</a>